igsr/gca_1000genomes_website/_faq/what-does-ldaf-value-mean-your-phase1-vcf-files.md

   - can-i-get-genotypes-specific-individualpopulation-your-vcf-files
 ---

-LDAF is an allele frequency value in the info column of our phase1 VCF files.
+LDAF is an allele frequency value in the info column of our phase 1 VCF files.

 Our standard AF values are allele frequencies rounded to 2 decimal places calculated using allele count (AC) and allele number (AN) values.
 LDAF is the allele frequency as inferred from the haplotype estimation.